Last modified: June 09, 2022

 D <-- E (master)

-To keep commit F in the repository's history, we need to create a new branch from HEAD or merge F into an existing branch.
+To ensure that commit F is retained in the repository's history, you must create a new branch from HEAD or merge F into an existing branch.

 Detaching HEAD: Switching to a Specific Commit